Compact cameras for advanced photographers (pictures)

 The G16, on the other hand, has a great, fast lens and improved (but still not great) performance, but it lacks the articulated display of the other Canon models, and its photo quality isn't significantly better than its last couple of predecessors.

-If you want the best photo quality under $1,000, an effective price drop on the 1.5-year-old Coolpix A down to about $600 (£400, AU$650) makes it a great bargain.
+If you want the best photo quality under $1,000, an effective price drop on the 1.5-year-old Coolpix A down to about $650 (£400, AU$650) makes it a great bargain for a camera with an APS-C-size sensor.
 It doesn't have a huge feature set, and its performance isn't great, though.

 However, Amazon lists it as discontinued so I'm looking forward to an update.

 For more, the $880 Fujifilm FinePix X100S (£730, AU$950) also has great photo quality.
 Plus, it has a very nice hybrid viewfinder that switches between optical and electronic.
 However, it's kind of big to think of as a compact, and while it's great for manual focusing, the autofocus can be quirky.
 The most recent update to it, the X100T seems to cost just a little more.
 It keeps the sensor and lens, but incorporates an improved viewfinder and LCD, plus a more streamlined design.